Shauandsss/wineShop/README.md

-#A Wine-shop made in react, still without database.
+# A Wine-shop made in ReactJS.

 ## [Link to](https://shauandsss.github.io/wineShop/)